 According to IMS Health, U.S. hospitals accounted for approximately \$31 billion, or 11%, of U.S. pharmaceutical sales in 2006.
 IMS Health also reports that in 2006, marketing and promotional efforts focused on hospital-use drugs represented only about \$662 million, or 3%, of approximately \$21 billion total pharmaceutical industry spending on promotional activity.
 The majority of promotional spending is directed towards large outpatient markets promoting drugs intended for chronic use rather than short-term use in the hospital setting.
 We believe the lack of promotional emphasis on the hospital marketplace indicates that the hospital market is underserved.
-We also believe that the hospital market is highly concentrated, with a small number of large institutions responsible for a majority of pharmaceutical spending, and consequently that it can be penetrated effectively without large-scale promotional activity by a small, dedicated sales force.
+We also believe that the hospital market is spending, and consequently that it can be penetrated effectively without large-scale promotional activity by a small, dedicated sales force.